 Product marketers are indispensable to the success of a product company.
-They’re a rare blend of sales, marketing, communications, product team, and subject-matter expertise.
-They articulate your product’s purpose and play a critical role in scaling that unique positioning across your team.
+They’re a rare blend of sales, marketing, communications, product and subject matter expertise.
+They articulate your product’s purpose and play a critical role in scaling that unique position across your team.

-Product marketing is an interconnected web of many moving parts, but in this post I’ll walk you through four distinct areas of that web and why they matter: Product Brand Strategy, Hierarchy, Packaging, and Positioning.
-And to simplify product marketing, I’ll use something we’re all familiar with: Fast food.
+Product marketing is an interconnected web of many moving parts, but in this article, we’ll walk through four distinct areas of that web and why they matter: product brand strategy, hierarchy, packaging and positioning.

 Product Brand Strategy

 Brand strategy is what connects your product to the larger brand and organization.
 It is used to: